melezhik/jessy/README.md

 ## jessy build

-Build is the "snapshot" of application plus some build's data.
+Jessy build holds  "snapshot" of application components  and some more technical data.

-When the build starts project's components list is copied to build.
+When the build process starts project components list is copied into build.
 The list of builds components is called __build configuration__.

 ### Build data
-The three type of things:
+These are three type of things:
-- an __install base__ - local directory with all of the application dependencies.
+- an __install base__ - local directory with all of the application dependencies, install base is stored on the side of jc service, which provides compilation facilities
 - an 'attached' __pinto stack__, which represents all module's versions installed into build install base.
 - a __build state__ - the build state, on of the following: `schedulled|processing|succeeded|failed`.
 Succeeded build state means build process has finished successfully and build has a artefact.